How much does timber flooring cost in NZ? Complete 2026 price guide

 Sticker price is not the whole story.
 Whether the floor performs in NZ conditions over 25 to 30 years comes down to three regional factors that change what you should specify and what you should budget:

-- Concrete subfloors must be tested for residual moisture before laying.
-Relative humidity readings must be below 75% RH, or you need an additional moisture barrier — typically a moisture-suppressant primer or a polyethylene membrane.
+- Concrete subfloors should be tested for residual moisture before laying.
+Adhesive and flooring manufacturers generally specify an in-slab relative humidity below 75% RH, or an additional moisture barrier, typically a moisture-suppressant primer or a polyethylene membrane.

-- Timber subfloors need moisture content below 14% MC, with adequate sub-floor ventilation (the standard is a minimum 3500mm² of net openings per square metre of sub-floor area).
+- Timber subfloors need moisture content below 14% MC, with adequate sub-floor ventilation (NZS 3604 sets a minimum 3500mm² of net openings per square metre of sub-floor area).

 - Vapour barriers are non-negotiable over concrete.
-Skipping this is the single most common cause of engineered floor delamination we see in failure reports.
+Skipping this is, in our experience, the single most common cause of engineered floor delamination.

-An installer who cannot show you the moisture readings is an installer who is not protecting your investment — or your building consent.
+An installer who cannot show you the moisture readings is an installer who is not protecting your investment.
 Vienna Woods install teams test and document subfloor moisture as standard, and supply the readings as part of project sign-off.

 NZ humidity is wildly regional, and the right plank thickness, width, and finish depends on where the floor will live: